 - Flip and broil for another 5-6 minutes, until the fish is cooked through

-- In a small bowl combine the parmesan cheese, butter, mayonnaise, lemon juice, and seasonings
+- Meanwhile, in a small bowl combine the parmesan cheese, butter, mayonnaise, lemon juice, and seasonings

-- Take the fish out of the oven and coat it evenly with the parmesan mixture
+- Once the fish is cooked, remove it from the oven and coat it evenly with the parmesan mixture

-- Broil again 1-2 minutes until the cheese is melted and warm and serve immediately
+- Broil the fish again 1-2 minutes until the cheese is melted and warm and serve immediately

 When making any recipe, it’s essential to make sure you have the correct equipment.
 The following items are hand-selected for this recipe and are all items I have personally used and/or recommend.